henriquelaureano/henriquelaureano.github.io/papers/index.md

   Occupational exposure to pesticides and its association with telomere length - A systematic review and meta-analysis\
   J. D. C. Passos, K. Felisbino, **H. A. Laureano**, I. C. Guiloski\
-  Submitted to *Environmental Health Perspectives*
+  Submitted to *Science of the Total Environment*

 + [2022]\
   Increased risk of fractures caused by the use of proton pump